How to create a new Apple ID on your iPhone or iPad

 - When you see the Terms and Conditions screen, tap ‘Agree’ at the bottom right.

-- iOS prompts you to enable the ‘Find my iPhone’ feature, and we recommend that you tap OK to enabled it.
+- iOS prompts you to enable the ‘Find my iPhone’ feature, and we recommend tapping OK to enable it.

-Your Apple ID has now been created and can be used to sign in on your other devices too.
+Your Apple ID is now ready, and you can sign in on your other devices, too.
 Learn how to manage your Apple ID.

-How to Create a New Apple ID from App Store on iPhone or iPad
+How to create a new Apple ID from the App Store on an iPhone or iPad

-If you haven’t used the App Store on your iPhone or iPad devices, then you can sign up for a new Apple ID when you launch the App Store app for the first time. iOS will prompt you to log in with an existing Apple ID to buy or download apps from the App Store, or you can tap on the Create New Apple ID option towards the bottom of the screen.
-Using this method, you can also create Apple ID without credit card, so that when you set up Apple ID, you see a Payment Method of ‘None’.
+If you haven’t used the App Store on your iPhone or iPad devices, then you can sign up for a new Apple ID when you launch the App Store app for the first time. iOS will prompt you to log in with an existing Apple ID to buy or download apps from the App Store, or you can tap the Create New Apple ID option towards the bottom of the screen.
+Using this method, you can also create an Apple ID without a credit card so that when you set up an Apple ID, you see a Payment Method of ‘None.’

 Here’s how to make Apple ID using the App Store on iPhone or iPad: